NY2Kali/CloudFormation-WordPress-Template/README.md

 - Git
 - Ansible

 The Cloudformation Security Group IP uses the permissive default open address.
-Users are advised to update their Security Group Access with your own IP Address to for greater instance security.
+Users are advised to update their Security Group Access with your own IP Address for greater instance security.